Transformers

 .validator({$instanceof: Color})

-const cs1 = await resolver.compile(colorSchema);
+const cs1 = resolver.compile(colorSchema);

-const yellow1 = await cs1.process({red: 255, green: 255, blue: 0});
+const yellowInput = {red: 255, green: 255, blue: 0}

 // oops!

-Very broken.
+As it stands, this is very broken.
 The constructor was called with undefined values, and undefined & 255

 evaluates to 0.
 Then, the new Color instance was overwritten with